 Unlike an ISO certification, GDP is a mandatory requirement for companies involved in the wholesale, or distribution of medicinal products.
+Even more so, now with the introduction of a new Medical Device Regulation for Malta and all other EU Member states.
 Even though the application of the management system might vary, the design of the management system would be quite similar.

 Why is a GDP Certification required?

 Compliance with GDP ensure that:

 - companies operating with the supply chain of medicinal products are in accordance with EU legislation

 - medicines are kept at the right levels of temperature, humidity and methods of handling, throughout the lifecycle